Edge Mode flag variable configuration

 The cdnVariationSettings

-is a powerful and essential Feature Experimentation flag variable that lets you fine-tune the behavior of Optimizely Edge Agent when operating in Edge Mode.
-This configuration object is designed to handle GET
+is a powerful and essential Feature Experimentation flag variable that lets you fine-tune the behavior of Optimizely Edge Agent when operating in edge mode.
+This configuration object handles GET

 By using the cdnVariationSettings

-, you can optimize your edge-based experimentation and personalization efforts, ensuring that the right content is delivered to the right users at the right time.
-This level of control is particularly beneficial for managing complex A/B tests, where each variation may have unique requirements for content sourcing, caching, and delivery.
+, you can optimize your edge-based experimentation and personalization efforts, delivering the right content to the right users at the right time.
+This level of control is beneficial for managing complex A/B tests, where each variation may have unique requirements for content sourcing, caching, and delivery.

 Key benefits of cdnVariationSettings